HE DEEPS have music soft and low

 |

-And all the lands where corals lie. |
+| And tells me where the corals lie. |

 |